 Okay, now that you know why the harvest date is so important, I want to show you the best harvest date for olive oil.

-Of course, in the end, you’re the one that decides whether you want some olive oil or not, but I’m here to show you which oils you should avoid (when looking at harvest date).
+Of course, in the end, you’re the one who decides whether you want some olive oil or not, but I’m here to show you which oils you should avoid (when looking at the harvest date).

 In my opinion, the newer the harvest date is, the better.
 So, always buy olive oil with the most recent harvest date.